Christian-Gebhardt/YouLearn/backend/readme.md

 # YouLearn Backend Readme

+## To run the service

-1. Conda dependencies in `package-list.txt`
+1. Create conda environment, dependencies in `backend/package-list.txt`
 2. Setup environment variables
 3. Run `Endpoint.py` in the environment